Best AI Inpainting Tools for Selected-Area Edits in 2026

 What is AI inpainting?

-AI inpainting is an image-editing technique where AI fills or changes a selected part of an image based on the surrounding pixels and the user’s prompt.
-It is commonly used to remove objects, replace objects, extend backgrounds, repair missing areas, or add new details to a photo.
+AI inpainting is an image-editing technique where AI fills or changes a selected part of an image based on surrounding pixels and the user’s prompt.
+It is commonly used to remove objects, replace objects, repair missing areas, or add new details inside an existing photo.

 What is generative fill?